-China amends trademark law: practical implications for brand owners
+China amends trademark law: practical implications for brand owners - .PDF file.

 By Horace Lam and Edward Chatterton